L-Infinity optimization to Bergman fans of matroids with an application to phylogenetics: Acknowledgments

 \section{Acknowledgments}

-The author is grateful to Colby Long and Seth Sullivant for many helpful conversations and for feedback on early drafts.
-The author was partially supported by the US National Science Foundation (DMS 0954865) and the David and Lucille Packard Foundation.
+The author is grateful to Colby Long and Seth Sullivant for many helpful conversations and for feedback on early drafts, and to several anonymous referees who provided thoughtful feedback that greatly improved this manuscript.
+This work was partially supported by the US National Science Foundation (DMS 0954865 and 1802902) and the David and Lucille Packard Foundation.